Learn while experiencing the adventure of a lifetime

 Program Eligibility

-Applicants may be admitted into the Environment and Natural Resources Technology program based on one of the following pathways: academic, previous studies and mature student/ experiential.
+Applicants may be admitted into the Environment and Natural Resources Technology program based on one of the following pathways: academic, previous studies and mature student/experiential.

 Academic Pathway

-• English 30-2;
+• English 30-2; and

 • Math 30-2; and